pilgreen/us-maps/README.md

 The us.json target will generate a merged TopoJSON file for the United States with the following objects:

-+ state: state boundaries for the United States
++ state: state boundaries for the United States (from National Atlas)
 + counties: county boundaries for the Unites States
 + districts: 114th Congressional district boundaries for the Unites States.